 There will be no sales of exhibition artwork on site.
 Please follow the guidelines below.
 (For future reference, you might want to print this page.).

 Setup and Takedown

 When you arrive to set up, please check in with the exhibition manager at the exhibition site to find out the assigned location of your individual display.
-At the exhibition site, origami should be set up between 9 am–6 pm Friday and taken down by 5 pm Sunday.
+At the exhibition site, origami should be set up beginning at noon on Friday and taken down by 5 pm Sunday.
 For each exhibitor we will provide a name card and exhibition space.
 Space will be assigned ahead of time based on the requirements that you specify on the Exhibition registration form (link above).
 Exhibition by non-attending members must be facilitated by an attending member who will be responsible for bringing, setting up, taking down and returning the exhibited work.
 Any work not taken down by 6 PM Sunday will become property of OrigamiUSA.

-Once you enter the exhibition site you will see tables covered with black cloths and black cardboard dividers.
-Tables will be numbered with the exhibitors names.
+Once you enter the exhibition site you will see tables covered with black cloths.
+Tables will be numbered with the exhibitor's name.
 Any raised platforms should be brought from home.
 Artists can store empty boxes and packaging materials under the tables but must be removed at the end of the exhibition or they get thrown away.

 Presentation and Labeling

 Try not to overcrowd your models.
 Signage must include the name of the work, the folder, and the creator (if different).
 As optional information, you might consider the date of the composition and folding, the medium (type of paper, square or other shape), and/or crease pattern, if available.
 Any questions, contact at pcoc-exhibition [at] origamiusa.org.
 Each model needs to be identified but the format can be flexible, for example, a small 2" x 3" label by each model in the format of

 The label can be flat, tent fold-over cards, or some other design as long as the label is unobtrusive and informative.

 The exhibition will be open to registered convention attendees during the following hours: